Albanians

 - Cultural Proverbs Sayings

-- Common proverbs include 'The house of the Albanian belongs to God and the guest' and 'Where there is unity, there is strength.'
+- Common sayings include 'The house belongs to God and the guest' and 'Blood is not water,' reflecting hospitality and family importance.

 - Naming Conventions And Terms Of Address